sandhyaparna/Data-Science/Modeling/Outliers & Influential Observations.md

 * Mahalanobis’ distance
 * Cook’s Distance plot - Residuals vs Leverage Plot
 * Cook’s D Bar Plot
+  * delete observations one at a time.
+  * refit the regression model on remaining (n−1) observations
+  * examine how much all of the fitted values change when the ith observation is deleted.
 * Cook’s D Chart
 * DFBETAs Panel
 * DFFITs Plot